Helping you and your loved ones pay for care now, without losing your life savings.

 You never saw this coming or you didn’t want to.
 Your loved one needs long-term care, and now you’re scrambling to secure the right care AND pay for it without going broke.

 That’s a ton of pressure.
-Trying to apply for Medicaid can be daunting, and without knowing all the options available, it can seem overwhelming to navigate the complicated system.
+Without knowing all the options available, it can seem overwhelming to navigate those options.

-At Senior Resource Planning, we spent the last 20 years providing hundreds of families with choices that allow them to access Medicaid to get the care they need while protecting assets and preserving the physical and emotional health of loved ones.
+At Senior Resource Planning, we have spent the last 20 years consulting with hundreds of families about options for long-term care funding, giving our clients the choices that allow them to get the care they need while protecting assets and preserving the physical and emotional health of loved ones.

 WHAT PEOPLE ARE SAYING…